 2. Raise the Money

 Most every business requires money to launch and run.
-How much does it cost to start a small business that you are interested in?
+How much will it cost to open up the business that you are interested in?
 If you don’t have enough working capital and start-up capital, you run a very high risk of crashing and burning.
 Understand that if this is a new venture for you, there are many surprises that lie ahead.
 Have plenty of cash set aside to help ride out the uncertainty you’re sure to face ahead.
-So make sure you know how much you need to start your business, and then have more than you need.
+So make sure you know how much you need to start your business, and then have 30% more than you need.
+Never hurts to play it safe.

 4. Licensing and Insurance

 It goes without saying that you have to protect yourself when you start your business.
-Check with your local city government to make sure you have the proper license.
+Check with your local city government to make sure you have the proper licenses.
 While we’re on the subject, check with your accountant.
 Make sure you are forming the company correctly.
-For example, if you can qualify for a Professional LLC, there are many reasons to do so.
-The best way to know how to set up your company is to check with your CPA.
+For example, most people don’t think about it, but if you can qualify to form a Professional LLC, there are many reasons to do so and it could be an excellent decision.
+The best way to know how to set up your company is to check with your CPA first.

 Business insurance is another crucial issue.
 The last thing you want to do is start your business without the proper coverage.
-This is something you should look into at the business planning stage, to be frank.
-One reader told me she was very upset to learn that, after she had a ton of money on setting up her business, she couldn’t open the doors.
-The liability insurance was way too expensive.
+This is something you should look into at the business planning stage to be frank.
+One reader told me that after she spent a ton of money setting up her business, she couldn’t open the doors.
+Why?
+Because the liability insurance for her particular business was way too expensive.
 Keep in mind that she learned this after she spent a good deal of money.
 Clearly she would have been far better off had she determined that the cost of insurance was prohibitive from the get-go.

-This is another area that should have been clarified in your business plan.
-Now’s the time to implement.
-You need to market as soon as possible, and don’t let anything stand in your way.
+This is another item that your business plan has to clarify.
 Without marketing, your business won’t bring in sales.
 Without sales, there won’t be enough revenue, and soon you’ll be back at your old job but minus all the money you spent setting up your company.
+Have a marketing plan before you spend money setting up shop.

-People take the prior steps but drop the ball when they forget about the all-important confirmation step.
-This is the point at which you sit down with your accountability partner and go over how things have gone so far.
+It’s great if you take the prior six steps.
+Just remember not to stop there.
+You need to confirm your plan is working.
+How?
+Sit down with your accountability partner along the way – including after you’ve opened your doors.
+Go over how things have gone so far.
 What’s working?
 What has surprised you?
 What challenges are you still facing?
 What are the unforeseen challenges you didn’t expect?